 On Android it’s very similar.
 Open the website, tap the menu button and then the Add to Home screen button.

-I’ve been using this App for about 9 years now and don’t know how I possibly coped before!
+I’ve been using Tripit for about 10 years now and don’t know how I possibly coped before!
 By using this you will have all your travel plans and details at your fingertips at any given time and eliminate the need to print almost everything!

-There is the ability to add notes and edit with as much detail as you like and you can add other people as travellers, planners or observers ( we’ve included my parents in the past when they’ve looked after the kids, for example).
+There is the ability to add notes and edit with as much detail as you like and you can add other people as travelers, planners, or observers ( we’ve included my parents in the past when they’ve looked after the kids, for example).

 You can select preferences such as driver language and smoking/non-smoking and it’s a great way to get around in areas not well services by public transport.